NBISweden/workshop-reproducible-research/docs/jupyter.md

     axi.grid(color='lightgray', alpha=0.7)
 ```

-!!! tip
-    Since you interact with Jupyter Notebook as a web server, it's very well suited for running in a Docker container (see the [tutorial](docker.md)).
-You could package your data, scripts and environment in a Docker image that also runs a Jupyter Notebook server.
-If you make this image available, say on Dockerhub, other researchers could then download it and interact with your data/code via the fancy interactive Jupyter notebooks that you have prepared for them.

 ## Running the MRSA workflow in a Jupyter notebook
 If you look in your current directory there should be a notebook called `mrsa.ipynb`.
 It's supposed to show how you can use a Jupyter notebook to document your day-to-day work as a dry lab scientist.
 Now open the notebook with File > Open.